 Patent prosecution and litigation with technical expertise in biotech, pharmaceuticals and chemicals.
 Licensing contracts.
 Excellent US contacts.

-The efficient mixed approach and international profile for US clients are good starting points for playing a central role at the UPC.
-But compared to other large mixed practices like Bardehle or Grünecker, Maiwald still lacks international visibility through its own foreign offices.
-Given its strong pharmaceuticals focus, a London office could make sense, even after Brexit.
+The efficient mixed approach and international profile for US clients are good starting points for playing a central role in the European patent business as well as at the potential UPC.
+But compared to other large mixed practices like Bardehle or Grünecker, Maiwald still lacks international visibility through foreign offices of its own.
+Given its strong pharmaceuticals focus, a London office could make sense, even with the UK outside the UPC.